Answers to your frequently asked questions

 Can I use my state/territory sport vouchers for this program?

 Yes you can, tenpin bowling and the Bowl Patrol program are assisting each state/territory offering the voucher program to spend their voucher on the program.
 In some states, this $100 voucher will cover the full cost of the program ($99) in others the difference will need to be paid up via credit card or EFT.
 Your state coordinator will contact you to process this, let us know if you haven't heard from them!
+For Victorians wanting to use Get Active Vouchers, please register and pay online, then use your registration confirmation email to claim back.

 Contact us to find out more.